On $k$-jet field approximations to geodesic deviation equations: Discussion

 \section{{Discussion}}

-The generalized Jacobi equation \eqref{eq:genJacobiEq} has been used in astrometry (see for example \cite{CiufoliniDemianski}).
-Although at first look, equation \eqref{eq:genJacobiEq} seems to be non-general covariant, it is argued in the literature that the generalized Jacobi equation \eqref{eq:genJacobiEq} is equivalent to an explicitly covariant ordinary differential equation.
-Indeed, equation \eqref{eq:genJacobiEq} was written in terms of the covariant derivative of the Levi-Civita connection $\nabla$ and its curvature tensor $R$ (see for instance, \cite{Hodgkinson, Ciufolini}) in a manifestly covariant way.
-However, the known arguments for such equivalence between the covariant and the non-covariant form of the generalized Jacobi equation \eqref{eq:genJacobiEq} make use of implicit assumptions on the curvature $R$ or other additional hypotheses, whose general covariance character is unclear.

-The covariance for the differential equation \eqref{eq:genJacobiEq} is in contradiction with {\it Lemma} \eqref{possibleapproximationschemes}, since the hypothesis that second order terms are negligible is consistent with general covariance only for $k=1$ and for the linear approximation scheme.
-Indeed, for rapid deviation schemes it is not longer true that the square of the deviation functions are negligible.
-Thus some constraints must be used in the justification of a covariant version for equation \eqref{eq:genJacobiEq}.
-For instance, in \cite{Ciufolini} it was implicitly assumed that certain parallel transport between the respective points $x(s)$ and $X(s)$ of the geodesics does not depend on the connecting curve.
-Such assumptions are only valid under restricted curvature conditions (for connections with trivial holonomy).
-Also, it was assumed that the geodesics $x,X$ can be connected by {\it straight lines}.
-This only can happens in some special geometries or configurations.
-Therefore, we should conclude that the equivalence between the equation \eqref{eq:genJacobiEq} and the covariant versions found in the literature have limited validity in Lorentzian space-times.
-Thus, the applicability of equation \eqref{eq:genJacobiEq} as an approximation to the equation \eqref{standardexactdeviationequation}, is restricted to special coordinate systems or to geometries with special constraints in the curvature, such that the holonomy of $\nabla$ restricted to the chart $U$ must be trivial.
+We have shown that the covariance for the generalized Jacobi equation \eqref{eq:genJacobiEq} is in contradiction with {\it Lemma} \eqref{possibleapproximationschemes}, since the hypothesis that second order monomials $\xi^\mu\xi^\nu$ etc... are negligible is consistent with general covariance only for $k=1$ and for the linear approximation scheme.
+Indeed, for rapid deviation schemes, it is not longer true that the square of the deviation functions are negligible.
+Thus, some constraints must be imposed to obtain a covariant equivalent version of the equation \eqref{eq:genJacobiEq}.

-Equation \eqref{eq:genJacobiEq} is covariant under affine coordinate transformations.
-Since the transformation between two Fermi coordinate systems are affine coordinate transformations, the generalized Jacobi equation \eqref{eq:genJacobiEq} is covariant under coordinate transformations from Fermi to Fermi local coordinates \cite{DahlTorrome}.
-However, as an approximation to the exact deviation equation \eqref{standardexactdeviationequation}, the generalized Jacobi equation \eqref{eq:genJacobiEq} fails to be general covariant, since the hypothesis of the approximation scheme break down in arbitrary coordinates.
+Equation \eqref{eq:genJacobiEq} is covariant under affine local coordinate transformations.
+Since the transformation between two Fermi coordinate systems are affine coordinate transformations, the generalized Jacobi equation \eqref{eq:genJacobiEq} is covariant under coordinate transformations from Fermi to Fermi local coordinate systems \cite{DahlTorrome}.
+However, as an approximation to the exact deviation equation \eqref{standardexactdeviationequation}, the generalized Jacobi equation \eqref{eq:genJacobiEq} fails to be general covariant, since the hypothesis of the rapid approximation scheme break down in arbitrary coordinates.